ismiljanic/SyntaxBase-moderation-microservice/docs/research_paper.md

 Future work will focus on several extensions to further refine system robustness and adaptability:

 - **Extended fine-tuning of ToxicBERT** on additional datasets (e.g., Reddit, Twitter) to improve generalization and handle slang, memes, and cultural context shifts.
-- **LLM-based reasoning (Phase 3)** for zero- and few-shot classification, enabling dynamic interpretation of subtle toxicity and sarcasm.
 - **Multi-modal analysis**, integrating text with visual or metadata cues for richer moderation.
 - **Adaptive hybrid thresholds**, where low-confidence transformer outputs trigger LLM verification to ensure balanced precision-recall trade-offs.
 - **Optimization for deployment**, leveraging quantization, model distillation, or ONNX runtimes to reduce inference latency.